Mastering ADHD Starts With Understanding.

 About Me

-For over 15 years, I have worked with children, families and educational institutions.
+For over 15 years I have supported children, families and educational institutions.
+And I have lived with ADHD myself for over 30 years.

 The Coaching Process